What is Chiropractic?

-You will then be asked information about your problems and about how it came about, how long you have had it and your medical history will also be covered at this point.
+You will then be asked about your problems how they came about, how long you have had them, and your medical history will also be covered at this point.

-After the consultation the Chiropractor will examine you so the chiropractor can thoroughly examine your problem.
+After the consultation Alex will examine you so the can determine your problem.
 A variety of thorough orthopaedic, neurological and chiropractic tests examining the joint, nerves and muscles of the body will be performed until the cause of your problem has been identified.

-After the examination there are rare cases where an x-ray or MRI scan may be deemed necessary.
+After the examination there are certain cases where an x-ray or MRI scan may be deemed necessary.
 These circumstances are rare and x-rays are only taken in specific circumstances.
 In most cases the diagnostic skills of the chiropractor will determine the cause of the problem and further tests are not needed.
-There are no x-ray facilities on site so for further tests including x-rays or MRI scans you will be referred to a facility where these can be done.
-If at this point the chiropractor thinks another healthcare professional would be better suited to help with your healthcare needs he will discuss with you the reasons for this and recommend a relevant healthcare practitioner.
+There are no x-ray facilities on site so, for further tests including x-rays or MRI scans, you will be referred to a facility where these can be done.
+If at this point the chiropractor thinks another healthcare professional would be better suited to help with your healthcare needs, he will discuss with you the reasons for this and recommend a relevant healthcare practitioner.

 Upon completion of the examination, the diagnosis of your problem and a plan of management to alleviate it will be explained to you.
 Recommendations to improve your health and achieve your health goals will be given at this point.
-Anything you don’t understand please ask and Dr Nina is more than happy to go through it again with you.
-At this point and if appropriate, treatment will be offered to start you on your journey to better health.
+Anything you don’t understand please ask and Alex will be more than happy to go through it again with you.
+At this point, and if appropriate, treatment will be offered to start you on your journey to better health.

-Most of the time treatment is offered at the initial consultation as Alex believes that when you have been suffering you shouldn’t have to wait to relieve your pain.
-On occasion you may be asked to come back for your report of findings and treatment at a later time either the same day or at a time convenient to you.
+Most of the time treatment is offered at the initial consultation as Alex believes that, when you have been suffering, you shouldn’t have to wait to relieve your pain.
+You may be asked to come back for your Report of Findings and treatment at a later time, either the same day or at a time convenient to you.
 This serves a few purposes:

 After that we want to maintain the benefits you have gained through the treatment and keep you healthy well into future.

 The course of treatment is like taking antibiotics.
-Some people respond quicker than others and we of course hope you will, however a course of treatment will ensure that not only do we get you out of pain but we get your spine rehabilitated to its best then maintain it so these problems will not recur in the future.
+Some people respond quickly and we of course hope you will, however a course of treatment will ensure that not only do we get you out of pain, but we get your spine rehabilitated to its best then maintain it so these problems will not recur in the future.

 We work through 3 phases:

 Here the aim is to keep the improvement you have had with the treatment and prevent any recurrences of your problems.
-It is so easy with today’s lifestyle with poor posture, hectic schedules and life’s stresses and strains to leave you open to further injury.
-Dr Nina recommends maintenance care to combat this, “like a regular dentist check up this should happen when you are not in pain and any problems that may be brewing are found can be corrected before they become painful and you end up back where you started.”
+It is so easy with today’s lifestyle of poor posture, hectic schedules, and life’s stresses and strains, to leave you open to further injury.
+Dr Alex recommends maintenance care to combat this: “like a regular dentist check-up this should happen when you are not in pain, and any problems that may be brewing are found and can be corrected before they become painful and you end up back where you started.”